 The permanent employment contract (CDI)

-The permanent employment contract (CDI) is the most widespread form of employment.
+The permanent employment contract (CDI) is the most widespread form of employment contracts in France.
 It guarantees a certain permanence of employment.

 By definition, this contract does not specify the date on which it ends.

 Thus, an employee hired under a permanent contract may keep his or her job for as long as he or she wishes, unless he or she chooses to resign, to give up his or her position, to be dismissed by his or her employer, or if he or she decides by mutual agreement with his or her employer to part ways by means of a conventional rupture.